 Visiting our perinatal testing centers

 The Main Line Health Perinatal Testing Centers provide state-of-the-art care and we are committed to giving every new baby the healthiest start possible.
-Whether you are expecting single birth or multiples, our perinatal testing centers provide ultrasounds and non-stress testing to monitor the baby’s heart rate.
-If needed, genetic counseling and consultative services with Nemours Partners for Perinatal Management, a team that includes neonatologists, pediatric cardiologists, pediatric surgeons, and other specialists, are also available.
+Whether you are expecting single birth or multiples, our perinatal testing centers provide ultrasounds and non-stress testing to monitor the baby's heart rate.
+If needed, genetic counseling and consultative services with Children's Hospital of Philadelphia (CHOP) for Perinatal Management, a team that includes neonatologists, pediatric cardiologists, pediatric surgeons, and other specialists, are also available.

 Getting an ultrasound